hygames/www-hygames-dev/_docs/gamebox/modules/my-first-module.md

 A module's entry point is a class extending ```co.hygames.gamebox.module.GameBoxModule```.
 This is the only class that is mandatory for a module.

-{% include important.html content="Your module needs a *module.json* file with at least a unique id and a valid version!
-GameBox modules have to use [semantic versioning](https://semver.org/){: target='_blank'}.
-See [versioning](#versioning)." %}
+{% include important.html content="Your module needs a *module.yml* file with at least a unique id and a valid version!
+GameBox modules have to use [semantic versioning](https://semver.org/){: target='_blank'}, as explained further down in [versioning](#versioning)." %}

 ## Starter module

-In the future there will be a started module available that can be used to start working on a new module.
+In the future there will be a starter module available that can be used to begin developing a new module.

 ## Locally testing your module